Board of Directors

 Beth Akers

 Elizabeth “Beth” Akers and her family relocated from the Dallas, Texas, Metroplex to Mableton, Georgia, in 2015.
 Beth is an experienced professional with a career spanning 25 years across three industries.
 She has undergraduate degrees in Business Administration and Criminal Justice and a master’s in Social Work from the University of Texas.
 Beth has advocated for marginalized individuals and communities and founded two companies.
-She is currently the President of the Homeowners Association in the Glore Crossing II community and serves on the MIC Economic Development Committee in Merchandising.
-Beth has volunteered and served on the board for several nonprofits over the years and is excited to dedicate her time and attention to the City of Mableton as a new Board Member.
+She is currently the President of the Homeowners Association in the Glore Crossing II community and served on the MIC Economic Development Committee.
+Beth has volunteered and served on the board for several nonprofits over the years and is excited to dedicate her time and attention to Mableton as MIC’s Board Chair.

 Cassandra Brown